2025–26 Illinois Fighting Illini women's basketball team

 The 2025–26 Illinois Fighting Illini women's basketball team represents the University of Illinois during the 2025–26 NCAA Division I women's basketball season.
 The Fighting Illini are led by fourth-year head coach Shauna Green, and they play their home games at State Farm Center.
 This season marks the program's 44th season as a member of the Big Ten Conference.

 Previous season

 The Illini finished the 2024–25 season with a 22–10 record, 11–7 in Big Ten play to finish in a three way tie for fifth place.
 As the No. 7 seed in the Big Ten tournament, they lost in the second round to Nebraska.
 They received an at-large bid to the NCAA tournament as the No. 8 seed in the Birmingham 3 region.
 They defeated Creighton, which was their first NCAA tournament win since 2000, before losing in the second round to Texas.

+Accolades

+Three Illini players earned All-Big Ten honors after the end of the 2024–2025 season.
+Kendall Bostic was named to the league's first team in both the media and coaches' polls, Genesis Bryant was voted to the second team by the media and the coaches, and Adalia McKenzie was recognized as an honorable mention by the media.
+Bostic ended her playing career as the program's all-time leading rebounder and was tied with Jenna Smith for most career double-doubles.